pypa/pip/docs/html/user_guide.rst

 How does backtracking work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When doing a pip install, it needs to start by making assumptions about the
+When doing a pip install, pip starts by making assumptions about the
 packages it needs to install.
 During the install process it needs to check these
 assumptions as it goes along.

-When it finds that an assumption is incorrect, it has to try another approach
+When pip finds that an assumption is incorrect, it has to try another approach
 (backtrack), which means discarding some of the work that has already been done,
 and going back to choose another path.